Endangered Instruments

 Lessons

-Recipients of the EIS will be given 30-minute weekly individual lessons with a Conservatorium teacher on their Endangered Instrument.
-Up to 100% of lesson fees will be paid for by the Conservatorium (including the $10 administration fee).
+Recipients of the EIS will receive 30-minute weekly individual lessons with a Conservatorium teacher on their Endangered Instrument.
+The Conservatorium will pay up to 100% of lesson fees (including the $10 administration fee).

 Ensembles

 Recipients of the EIS will be assessed by their teacher at the end of each semester (end of Terms 2 and 4) to determine if they would be suitable to join a Conservatorium ensemble.
-If recommended by their teacher, the recipient must be available to join the ensemble for a minimum period of 12 months.
-100% of the ensemble fee will be paid for by the Conservatorium.
+If their teacher recommends, the recipient must be available to join the ensemble for at least 12 months.
+The Conservatorium will pay for 100% of the ensemble fee.

 If the recipient of the EIS needs to hire an instrument, the Conservatorium will cover 100% of the instrument's term hire fee.
-A deposit of $100 will be payable by the recipient, which will be refunded when the instrument is returned in fully-working condition at the conclusion of lessons.
+The recipient will pay a deposit of $100, which will be refunded when the instrument is returned in fully working condition at the conclusion of lessons.

 What instruments are available?